-- Dashboard List – When you click on the arrow, it will expand a list of all user-created dashboards and pre-defined dashboards that are available to you.
+- Dashboard Dropdown List – When you click on the arrow, it will expand a list of all user-created dashboards and pre-defined dashboards that are available to you

-- Save As Default – If you click on this option, it will set your current dashboard as your starting default dashboard.
+- Make Default – If you click on this option, it will set your current dashboard as your starting default dashboard.
 This will then be the dashboard you will land on when you first log into PyraCloud.